ecshreve/ansible-role-docker/README.md

-Role Name
+ecshreve.docker
 =========

-Minimal role to install docker on a host.
-Intended for use in my homelab.
+minimal role to install docker on a ubuntu host

 Requirements
 ------------